 Our Synod has always sought to preserve uniformity in liturgical customs so that we can boldly profess our Lutheran faith in a world surrounded by so many non-Lutheran churches.
 The consistency of theory mirrors the consistency of practice.

 We are not demanding uniformity of perception, sentiment, or taste among all believing Christians.
 Nor do we dare to demand that everyone thinks as he does.
-The Lutheran liturgy separates our worship from that of other churches to the point that the latter's places of worship appear to be lecture halls in which the hearers are addressed or educated.
-Our churches are homes of prayer in which Christians serve the great God publicly before the world.
+The Lutheran liturgy separates our worship service from that of other churches to the point that the latter's places of worship appear to be lecture halls in which the hearers are addressed or educated.
+Our churches are homes of prayer in which Christians Praise God publicly before the world.

 Someone may wonder, "What is the point of ceremony uniformity?"
 We respond, "What good is a flag on the battlefield?"
 Even though a soldier cannot fight the enemy with it, the flag shows him where he belongs."
 We should not refuse to follow in the footsteps of our forefathers.